Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Introduction

 In this paper, we first provide an example that shows that projected gradient descent algorithm may converge to strict saddle points with positive probability even in the presence of a single linear constraint.
 We then discuss an NP-hardness result about solving the sub-problem of current second-order methods applied to constrained optimization problems.
-Then, inspired by algorithms proposed in \cite{curtis2017exploiting} and \cite{lacoste2016convergence}, we propose a simple second-order Frank--Wolfe algorithm that uses a dynamic choice for direction and step-size method.
-Moreover, we show its convergence to ($\epsilon_g, \epsilon_H)$-second order stationary points in ${\cal O}(\max\{\epsilon_g^{-2}, \epsilon_H^{-3}\})$ iterations.
+In addition, we provide a counterexample showing that current iterative second-order algorithms may get stuck near a strict saddle point.
+Motivated by this counterexample and inspired by the algorithms proposed in \cite{curtis2017exploiting} and \cite{lacoste2016convergence}, we propose a second-order Frank--Wolfe algorithm that uses a dynamic choice for the direction and step-size.
+Moreover, our algorithm adopts a dynamic mechanism for escaping the region near strict saddle points that can be of independent interest.
+We show the algorithm converges to ($\epsilon_g, \epsilon_H)$-second order stationary points in ${\cal O}(\max\{\epsilon_g^{-2}, \epsilon_H^{-3}\})$ iterations.
 Unlike the algorithms proposed in \cite{lacoste2016convergence, mokhtari2018escaping}, our algorithm does not require any boundedness assumption on the feasible set. \\